 The impact of economic indicators

-Why do specific economic indicators have more impact than others?
+Why do some economic indicators have more impact than others?

-The impact of economic indicators depends on how they will affect interest rates.
+The impact of economic indicators usually depends on how they will affect interest rates.

 Central banks use economic data to help them evaluate when to raise and cut interest rates.